How to Freeze Panes in a Microsoft Excel Sheet? 6 Easy Steps

 How to Freeze Panes in Excel Application

-How to Freeze Panes in Excel Application?
+How to Freeze Panes in Excel Sheet?

 Below are the steps to freeze panes in Excel spreadsheet: